-The costs of overheads and support services are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Service Reporting Code of Practice 2018/19.
+The costs of overheads and support services are charged to service segments in accordance with the Council's arrangements for accountability and financial performance.
+In accordance with the Code of Practice they are excluded from the Comprehensive Income and Expenditure Statement and associated notes, with the exception of a charge to the Housing Revenue Account.

 The total absorption costing principle is used - the full cost of overheads and support services are shared between users in proportion to the benefits received, with the exception of: